aluy-ab/REACTstudy/README.md

 # REACTstudy

-I'll be using this every time I feel the need to study or review React (JSX) in my lifetime
+I'll be using this every time I feel the need to study or review React in my lifetime